raspberrypilearning/3D-scene/en/step_7.md

 --- /collapse ---

 <mark>This title could be another language to many pupils.
-SHould we give a surfaced sentence before it that might help them decide if this drop down is something they want to go into?</mark>
+Should we give a surfaced sentence before it that might help them decide if this drop down is something they want to go into?</mark>

 --- collapse ---